As a member-owned credit union, YOU are what we're all about.

 Gesa celebrated our Diamond Anniversary - 60 years of service to our members and communities.

 Our mantra “Every Member Matters” was introduced.
-Gesa merged with Yakima’s Central Washington Federal Credit Union, expanded our Member Service Center network, added EMV chip technology to our credit cards, and introduced electronic person-to-person payments online.
+Gesa merged with Yakima’s Central Washington Federal Credit Union, expanded our branch network, added EMV chip technology to our credit cards, and introduced electronic person-to-person payments online.

-Gesa hit $1.5 billion in assets, merged with Northland Credit Union in Spokane, and continued to expand the Member Service Center network.
+Gesa hit $1.5 billion in assets, merged with Northland Credit Union in Spokane, and continued to expand the branch network.
 We also partnered with the Kennewick School District to offer branded high school instant issue debit cards for the three Kennewick high schools.

-In addition to expanding and enhancing our Member Service Center network, we extended EMV chip technology protection to debit cards.
+In addition to expanding and enhancing our branch network, we extended EMV chip technology protection to debit cards.
 We also partnered with Richland High School, Tri-City Americans, and Tri-City Dust Devils to offer three new branded instant issue debit cards.

-The Member Service Center network continued to expand, and we launched a new loan center in Spokane.
+The branch network continued to expand, and we launched a new loan center in Spokane.
 Self service check deposit options and Card Controls were introduced to provide convenience and protection to our members.

 What Does the Future Hold for Gesa?